 - Create IAM users for employees based on the organizational structure of your enterprise.
-Each IAM user has their own security credentials, providing access to Enterprise Router resources. - Grant only the minimum permissions required for users to perform a given task. - Entrust an account or a cloud service to perform professional and efficient O&M on your Enterprise Router resources.
+Each IAM user has their own security credentials, providing access to Enterprise Router resources. - Grant only the minimum permissions required for users to perform a given task. - Entrust a HUAWEI ID or a cloud service to perform professional and efficient O&M on your Enterprise Router resources.